 Joy Lofthouse, who flew Spitfires from the factory to airfields during World War 2, and who in later life taught at Thomas Peacocke Lower School, has died.
-Here is the link to the BBC News story on her passing.

 The ROSA Bulletin for 2015 carried a feature on her.
 The Bulletin is available here

 Michael Hickman has sent the following extract from the RAF Association Magazine for January – March 2018: